adluck/firekyt/replit.md

-✓ Top Performing URLs section displays actual link performance with 49 clicks tracked per intelligent link ✓ Fixed affiliate analytics API endpoint to use correct database column names and authentication ✓ Improved link title display using database titles instead of showing "Untitled" for all links
+✓ Top Performing URLs section displays actual link performance with 49 clicks tracked per intelligent link ✓ Fixed affiliate analytics API endpoint to use correct database column names and authentication ✓ Improved link title display using database titles instead of showing "Untitled" for all links ✓ Added floating feedback widget with categorized submissions and priority levels for user bug reports and feature requests ✓ Implemented comprehensive admin-only feedback management system with status tracking and comment threads ✓ Added beta tag to logo with gradient styling and rotated positioning for visual appeal

 ## User Preferences